Learn more about prescription drug addiction treatment at Delta Medical Center in Memphis, TN

 Despite the dangers, many individuals experience no noticeable harmful effects and become addicted to prescription medication.
 It’s not unusual for individuals who begin abusing prescription medication to reach a point in which no physician will continue to prescribe the medication.
 This is particularly dangerous as many turn to the streets to find an illicit drug that offers similar effects.

 At Delta, we know how hard breaking the cycle of prescription drug abuse can be.
 This problem can lead to major distress in every facet of your life.
 We are uniquely positioned to help you cope with the interacting complications you are struggling with.
-Our inpatient program is specifically designed for those with substance abuse problems.
+Our inpatient rehab center is specifically designed for those with substance abuse problems.
 We offer you the ideal setting to begin your journey to sobriety and to reclaiming everything you’ve lost.

 Our goal at Delta is to restore a sense of hope in every individual who comes to us for help.
 While addressing the presenting problems is at the forefront of our evaluation and intervention process, we believe we cannot successfully aid you in building the life of which you dream unless we treat you as a whole and unique individual.
 We will not begin any intervention effort until we have gotten to know you as a person.
 Our primary asset is that our behavioral health unit and medical units are integrated so that we are able to deliver the services to care for all the needs of each person who comes to us.
 We consider ourselves a beacon of light for the community, available to you whenever you need us.